Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NQ8x2q2z55w.md

 ### Transcript

-> and i'm losing my mind um is the kitchen coming to the hub i want to cook a doggo now that is my kind hello let's be friends sorry go on uh
+> and i'm losing my mind, is the kitchen coming to the hub i want to cook a doggo now that is my kind hello let's be friends sorry go on